Meet Donna Skelly

 Donna Skelly is an enthusiastic and skilled advocate for her constituents as a Member of Provincial Parliament for Flamborough-Glanbrook, and a powerful voice for the interests of business and taxpayers.

-Donna was compelled to enter provincial politics because of the mess previous Liberal government made of the hydro file.
+Donna was compelled to enter provincial politics because of the mess the previous Liberal government made of the hydro file.
 She could no longer sit on the sidelines and watch soaring costs and deepening debt chase away businesses and jobs.

 Donna entered politics after a successful 30-year career in broadcast journalism.
 She produced and hosted Square Off, a widely-acclaimed current affairs program at CHCH Television.
 Donna anchored daily regional newscasts and reported on local, provincial and national news events.
-She held leadership roles as President of the Local Union employee bargaining unit.
-She stepped up to advocate before the CRTC and Parliamentary Committees for the value in supporting local news.
+She held leadership roles as President of the local union employee bargaining unit.
+She stepped up to advocate before the CRTC and parliamentary committees for the value in supporting local news.

 Donna started her broadcast journalism career at CHIP-FM Radio in Fort Coulonge, Quebec.
 She then moved on to CHRO-TV in Pembroke, Ontario where she anchored the local newscasts.
 Donna spent many hours reporting on the activities at the Canadian military base in Petawawa, which later prepared her when she was assigned to cover the Canadian troops stationed at Doha, Qatar during the first Gulf War.

 Donna has covered a range of issues as a news reporter, including the first-degree murder trial of Dellen Millard who killed three people, including Hamilton husband and father Tim Bosma.

 Donna Skelly founded a leading-edge news service in Hamilton.
 She understands the challenges facing the small business community.